statisticsnorway/gsim-raml-schema/README.md

 # gsim-raml-schema
 Statistics Norway is modernizing its core systems for statistical production.
 Statistics Norway implements a logical data model based on the UN standard [Generic Statistical Information Model (GSIM)](https://statswiki.unece.org/display/gsim/Generic+Statistical+Information+Model).

-This project is documentation of the physical design using RAML.
+This project is documentation of the physical design using [RAML](https://raml.org/) (RESTful API Modeling Language).

 The intention is to have all GSIM objects and attributes represented as RAML-files.